-Included in the balance of unrecognized tax benefits at December 31, 2008, are \$1,082 of tax benefits \$890 of which, would affect the effective tax rate.
-We have not recognized an adjustment to the deficit accumulated during the development stage for unrecognized tax benefits because we have recorded a full valuation allowance against net operating loss carry forwards.

-Since the Company's net deferred tax assets and the unrecognized tax benefits determined under FIN 48 would not result in a cash payment, the Company has not accrued for any interest and penalties relating to these unrecognized tax benefits.
+At December 31, 2009 the Company has \$1,082,000 of unrecognized tax benefits, \$890,000 of which would affect the effective tax rate.
+The Company has not recognized an adjustment to the deficit accumulated during the development stage for unrecognized tax benefits because a full valuation allowance has been recorded against net operating loss carry forwards.
+Since the Company's net deferred tax assets and the unrecognized tax benefits would not result in a cash payment, the Company has not accrued for any interest and penalties relating to these unrecognized tax benefits.
 Should the Company incur interest and penalties related to income taxes, those amounts would be included in income tax expense.
 Total amounts of unrecognized tax benefits are not expected to significantly increase or decrease within 12 months of the reporting date.